 Learn It Your Way

 A training material that speaks one’s native language is sure more effective.
-However, localizing a training material is not only about translating words…it is more of recreating a training material that target learners can easily relate to while maintaining the exact same message.
+However, localizing a training material is not only about translating words…it is more of recreating a training material that target e-learners can easily relate to while maintaining the exact same message.

-It is only logical that 65% of multinational enterprises believe localization is important to increase revenues while 56.2% of consumers say that the ability to prevail information in their own language is more important than cost.Besides the advantages of reaching a broader audience, reflecting a global brand image and proving to your customers that you are willing to go that extra mile to provide a training material that resonates with their cultural norms would definitely pay off in regard to credibility and loyalty.
-Another significant upside is that global corporates deliver their policies, corporate culture, trainings, etc., consistently and reliably in all their branches across the globe which positively impacts employees’ performance, no matter what their mother tongue is or where the branch is located.
+It is only logical that 65% of multinational enterprises believe localization and translation is important to increase revenues while 56.2% of consumers say that the ability to prevail information in their own language is more important than cost.Besides the advantages of reaching a broader audience, reflecting a global brand image and proving to your customers that you are willing to go that extra mile to provide a training material that resonates with their cultural norms would definitely pay off in regard to credibility and loyalty.
+Another significant upside is that global corporates deliver their policies, corporate culture, training, etc., consistently and reliably in all their branches across the globe which positively impacts employees’ performance, no matter what their mother tongue is or where the branch is located.

-E-learning localization requires the integration of multiple aspects.
+E-learning translation requires the integration of multiple aspects.
 Localization engineers, linguists, graphic designers, and QA experts work jointly to deliver localized training materials that appeal to the target audience.
 It is more of a jigsaw, and only an experienced reliable localization partner can correctly put all the pieces together.

 Delivering E-learning localization service that ultimately helps clients effectively communicate with their end-users is a multilevel challenge.

 Addressing text expansion, a common occurrence with translating from a less verbose to a more verbose language, is not an easy job.
 Moreover, accommodating character-based languages, cursive and bi-directional languages like Arabic and Persian, is a hard-to-avoid pothole.